jack-bradshaw/AndroidUtilities/README.md

 #AndroidUtilities
 This library contains various helper classes, collections and views for use in Android development.
-To use the latest version, add `compile 'com.matthew-tamlin:android-utilities-library:2.1.0'` to your dependencies.
+Releases are made available through jCentre.
+Add `compile 'com.matthew-tamlin:android-utilities:2.2.0'` to your gradle build file to use the latest version.
 Older versions are available in the [maven repo](https://bintray.com/matthewtamlin/maven/AndroidUtilities/view).

 ## Helpers
 The helpers package contains classes with useful static methods, designed to eliminate boilerplate code when performing simple Android tasks.
 The following helper classes are available in the helpers package: